ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

       type family F (a :: *) :: Multiplicity
       f ::  forall (a :: *).
 Int  :(F a)-> a -> a
-- Binders can also be annotated with a multiplicity:
+- When ``-XScopedTypeVariables`` is switched on, binders can also be annotated with a multiplicity:

   ::